 A baby weighing less than five pounds and eight ounces at birth is considered low weight.
 About eight percent of babies are born with low birth weight, and some are still considered healthy.
 Others suffer breathing problems, heart problems, intestinal problems, vision problems or bleeding in the brain.
 Low birth weight may lead to future health problems such as diabetes, heart disease, high blood pressure or obesity.

-Alcohol and other drugs taken during pregnancy can damage a fetus’ central nervous system.
+Alcohol and other drugs taken during pregnancy can damage a baby’s central nervous system.
 The damage can lead to future behavioral issues and poor academic performance.

 An estimated 21,732 babies were diagnosed with NAS in 2012, an increase of 2.4 percent from 2009.

-Drug addiction is one of the most dangerous forms of addiction for a mother and her unborn baby.
-Illicit drugs can cause dangerous side effects — fever, tremors, hallucinations, breathing problems or rapid heartbeat — that can be dangerous to a mother and the fetus.
-Various illicit drugs affect a fetus in different ways.
+Drug addiction is one of the most dangerous forms of addiction for a mother and her baby.
+Illicit drugs can cause dangerous side effects — fever, tremors, hallucinations, breathing problems or rapid heartbeat — that can be dangerous to a mother and the prenatal child.
+Various illicit drugs affect a baby in different ways.

 Drinking alcohol during pregnancy can lead to fetal alcohol spectrum disorders.
 FASDs cannot be cured, but early intervention can help a child’s future development.

-The THC, in addition to other chemicals, in marijuana passes through the placenta and to the fetus.
-Women who consume marijuana often consume other drugs of abuse, including alcohol and tobacco, which makes it difficult for researchers to determine the specific effects of marijuana on an unborn child.
+The THC, in addition to other chemicals, in marijuana passes through the placenta and to the baby.
+Women who consume marijuana often consume other drugs of abuse, including alcohol and tobacco, which makes it difficult for researchers to determine the specific effects of marijuana on a prenatal child.
 However, studies indicate consuming marijuana while pregnant increases the chances of several health problems.

 Cocaine can force the uterus to contract, which can lead to blood loss and premature labor.
 Babies born to women who smoked crack during pregnancy — often referred to as crack babies — were expected to suffer devastating developmental side effects.
 However, according to NIDA, studies indicate the effects are more subtle.
 These children tend to suffer from learning disabilities, problems with memory and attention problems.